bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 # You thought you knew Generics?
 Welcome to Rust

 Rust definitely raises the conceptual bar with it's Generics and type system.
-To understand why, it's important to understand the difference between monomorphism and polymorphism.
+To understand why, it's important to understand the difference between monomorphism and *runtime*[[1]](?#1)) polymorphism (to clarify, my usage of polymophism is specifically in regards to dynamic runtime polymorphism, see comment below).
 Object Oriented languages all support polymorphic functions.
-In C++ this is opt-in with the `virtual` keyword, and in Java it's opt-out with the `final` keyword.
-Rust also supports polymorphism with [Trait Objects](https://doc.rust-lang.org/book/first-edition/trait-objects.html), to use it you must cast a reference to a to a trait object, for example:
+In C++ this (runtime polymorphism) is opt-in with the `virtual` keyword, and in Java it's opt-out with the `final` keyword.
+Rust also supports *runtime* polymorphism with [Trait Objects](https://doc.rust-lang.org/book/first-edition/trait-objects.html), to use it you must cast a reference to a to a trait object, for example:

 ```rust
 let obj = Object::new();
 let trait_obj = &obj as &Trait;
 ```

-This makes Rust similar to C++ in the sense that polymorphism is opt-in.
+This makes Rust similar to C++ in the sense that *runtime* polymorphism is opt-in.
 The issue with this is that at runtime it's a little bit more expensive.
 So what do we do to make this less expensive?
 We get to use monomorphism, and this is where the Generic system in Rust shines.
 Let's quickly review polymorphism in Rust:

 ```rust
 trait Animal {